mattermost/mattermost-developer-documentation/site/content/extend/plugins/signing-plugins.md

 The Plugin Marketplace allows system administrators to download and install plugins from a central repository.
 Plugins installed via the Plugin Marketplace must be signed by a public key certificate trusted by the local Mattermost server.

-While the server ships with a default certificate used to sign plugins from the default Mattermost plugin marketplace, the server can be configured to trust different certificates and point at a different plugin marketplace.
+While the server ships with a default certificate used to verify plugins from the default Mattermost plugin marketplace, the server can be configured to trust different certificates and point at a different plugin marketplace.
 This document outlines the steps for generating a public key certificate and signing plugins for use with a custom plugin marketplace.
 It assumes access to the [GNU Privacy Guard (GPG)](https://gnupg.org) tool.

 ## Configuration
 Configuring plugin signatures allows finer control over the verification process:
 ```console
 PluginSettings.RequirePluginSignature = true
 ```
-Is used to enforce plugin signature verification.
+is used to enforce plugin signature verification.
+With flag on, only marketplace plugins will be installed and verified.
+With flag off, customers will be able to install plugins manually without signature verification.
+Note, that marketplace plugins will still be verified even if flag is off.

 ## Key Generation
 Public and private key pairs are needed to sign and verify plugins.
 Private key is used for signing and should be kept in a secure location.
 Public key is used for verification and can be distributed freely.
 To generate a key pair, run the following command: